ltran1612/CS579-Reverse-Engineering/Lab3/README.md

 ### Dependency Walker

-Using Dependency Walker showed similar to "strings" that the malware uses KERNEL32.dll and NTDLL.dll
+Using Dependency Walker showed similar to "strings" that the malware uses KERNEL32.dll and NTDLL.dll.

+## Evidence - dynamic analysis

+### Procmon +  Process Explorer

+Using procmon showed me that the program was:
+1) Opened some registries.
+2) Loading some dlls.
+3) And starting scvhost.exe process with pid "1384".

+Running procmon on this process showed us that:
+1) Opend some registries.
+2) Created multipl files in important folders: system32, WinSxS
+3) Created a text file in the Chapter_3L folder containing strings relating to Process Monitor.

+### regshot

+Using regshot didn't show us any useufl registries changes.

+### wireshark + inetsim

+Using wireshark and inetsim showed that the malware is trying to send a PTR query to in-addr.arpa.

 ---